-These competitions can be done according to the World Cup program: training runs can be done during the week whereas competition runs will be held on the weekend.
+These competitions can be done according to the World Cup program: training heats can be done during the week whereas competition heats will be held on the weekend.

-The teams can choose on which day they want to do 2-man bobsleigh, 2-woman bobsleigh or 4-man training.
+The pilots can choose on which training day they want to do which discipline.

-Teams just performing in one discipline have a right - if possible - of 2 training runs each on all training days.
-The teams can choose to train either 2-man bobsleigh, 2-woman bobsleigh or 4-man bobsleigh during the first training session.
+Pilots just performing in one discipline have a right - if possible - of 2 training heats each on all training days.
+The pilots can choose to train either Women's Monobob, 2-man bobsleigh, 2-woman bobsleigh or 4-man bobsleigh during the first training session.

-To be admitted to the race teams need to have at least two training runs without any accident and according to the IBSF rules.
+To be admitted to the race teams need to have at least two training heats without any accident and according to the IBSF rules.

-If there are double-races training and competition runs can be separated as before.
-That means there will be training runs in 2-man bobsleigh and 2-woman bobsleigh first, than 2-man bobsleigh and 2-woman bobsleigh competition, followed by 4-man bobsleigh training runs and 4-man bobsleigh competition.
+If there are double-races training and competition heats can be separated as before.
+That means there will be training heats in 2-man bobsleigh and 2-woman bobsleigh first, than 2-man bobsleigh and 2-woman bobsleigh competition, followed by 4-man bobsleigh training heats and 4-man bobsleigh competition.